 What: Bridal Gowns

-Where: Made in San Francisco, Available across the U.S. and Canada
+Where: Made in San Francisco, Available Across the U.S. and Canada

 Amy Kuschel is all about slow fashion, American craftsmanship, and sustainability.
 “Our bridal collection is designed and manufactured in-house in our San Francisco flagship.
 We’ve been in business for about 20 years, so we’ve earned a reputation as San Francisco’s go-to bridal design house,” says the house’s marketing specialist, Lauren Aranador.
 Every detail is mindfully made and sourced, giving you peace of mind as designers Amy and Rung oversee every step of the process.
 “Along with our passion for fashion, we work closely with the Edgewood Center for Children & Families in San Francisco.
 Our Gowns that Give campaign is designed to help the kids at Edgewood.
 We’re in awe of the program’s commitment to helping the most vulnerable children in our community, and we want our clients to be a part of it.
 When a bride brings in gifts or supplies for the kids, she receives $150 off her wedding gown purchase, and 1% of our profits are donated directly to the organization,” says Aranador.
 “To us, it's more than a pretty dress—it's ethics that match our aesthetics.
 And we think it's the perfect way to start a lifelong love affair: walking down the aisle in a dress that speaks to your style as well as your values.
-Our brides are supporting locally made design and the people making their dresses, while also giving back to those who need it most.”
+Our brides are supporting the locally made design and the people making their dresses, while also giving back to those who need it most.”

-What: Engagement Rings & Jewelry
+What: Engagement Rings and Jewelry

 Where: Brooklyn, New York

-This Brooklyn-based studio is a women-run business that modern brides adore, and their mission is one that’s easy to get behind.
+Brooklyn-based studio Catbird, is a women-run business that modern brides adore, and their mission is one that’s easy to get behind.
 The store’s eponymous line is hand-made in Brooklyn, using ethically sourced materials and conflict-free stones.
 The in-house studio employs 25 jewelers, and each full-time employee receives a 401K retirement plan with profit sharing, health benefits, and professional development stipends, all designed to support and revive local manufacturing and incredible art.
 “Our studio is our greatest asset.
 Our studio managers and bench jewelers keep everything running smoothly, so we in turn want to support them in ways that help develop their craft and create a kind, thoughtful, and collaborative culture,” says communications manager Sriya Karumanchi.
-“Sourcing metals and stones that adhere to high environmental and labor standards is a part of our ethos.
+“Sourcing metals and stones that adhere to high environmental and labor standards are a part of our ethos.
 We couldn’t call ourselves a purpose-driven brand without our jewelry and production being sound.
 We set these standards for ourselves, but our customer also holds us to it.
 We receive so much incredible feedback and curiosity from our customers about our studio and foundation.
 There are still challenges for our industry in traceability and sourcing but the stakeholders involved, including Catbird, are also growing more motivated to find the right solutions together.”

 Speaking of the Catbird Foundation, the purpose-driven brand gives at least 1% of their annual sales to non-profit partners including Planned Parenthood, the ACLU, Citizens Climate Lobby, and Doctors Without Borders.
 “These organizations all support our mission of working toward greater equality,” Karumanchi explains.
 The brand’s Full Heart necklace is also on a mission.
 20% of sales of the necklace go to Girl Up, a UN Foundation campaign helping underserved girls in hard to reach areas through education and healthcare initiatives—a donation of over $35,000 to date.
 Talk about women helping women!
 Says Karumanchi, “We launched our foundation about a year ago and have started some really meaningful partnerships through it.
 Last Mother’s Day, we created a necklace for The Adventure Project to raise funds for their community health promoter (CHP) program in Uganda and Kenya.
 The money was used to train women as CHPs so that they’re able to treat common illnesses and sell lifesaving products to their neighbors at affordable prices.
 Supporting other female entrepreneurs is an incredible position to be in—this was one of our favorite initiatives to date.”

 In addition to setting high standards for their own designs, Catbird works closely with other fine jewelry designers who adhere to the same environmental and labor standards.
 “Our third party designers go through essentially the same vetting process as our suppliers.
 It’s a shared priority for all of us to meet the highest standards.
-It’s a work in progress, but we’ve just found a way to source our brilliant cut diamonds entirely from a recycled stone supply.
+It’s a work in progress, but we’ve just found a way to source our brilliant-cut diamonds entirely from a recycled stone supply.
 We and our partners are constantly striving to be more sound in our sourcing,” says Karumanchi.